Should You Do Pushups Every Day? + 5 Benefits Of This Exercise

 Zetlin, however, isn't a fan of pushups on your knees as he says it can stress the lower back, increase your likelihood of rounding your spine, and reduce the core challenge.
 As an alternative, he suggests simply holding the pushup starting position (aka a high plank) for 20 to 30 seconds at a time, keeping your heels together for added core challenge.
 Or, if you have limited mobility, joint issues, or otherwise aren't ready for a high plank, you could try standing pushups performed against the wall, he adds.

-On the flip side, if you want to up the ante, there are many ways to make the move more difficult.
+On the flip side, if you want to up the ante, there are many types of pushups that are more difficult.
 One suggestion: Place your toes atop an approximately 18-inch bench or a box so that your feet are higher than your hips, suggests Mansour.
 By performing pushups at this diagonal angle, you'll increase the strength demands on your upper body and core.

 How to avoid plateauing